jamii/jamii.github.com/_drafts/relational-ui.markdown

 # etc...
 ```

-First we instruct the browser to delete all the nodes that were in the old query output and not in the new.
+First, for each old node that is not in the new output we instruct the browser to delete the node.

 ``` julia
 deleteNode(0x03)